pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

 This section provides information on how to configure your Jenkins server to test and deploy code changes to Pantheon automatically.

-[Jenkins](https://jenkins.io) is an open source Continuous Integration (CI) server which can be used to build, test, and deploy code on any Drupal and WordPress website on Pantheon.
+[Jenkins](https://jenkins.io) is an open source Continuous Integration (CI) server that can be used to build, test, and deploy code on any Drupal and WordPress website on Pantheon.
 Unlike hosted services such as [CircleCI](https://circleci.com/), it is a Java application installed and run on a server, and requires regular upkeep and maintenance.
-However, it is very customizable and can even run non-CI related tasks, such as calling periodic cron jobs.
+Jenkins is customizable and can run non-CI related tasks, such as calling periodic cron jobs.

-You can use Terminus for scripting many operations.
-For example, a post-commit hook can trigger Jenkins to create a Multidev environment with the latest code on master and the content from Live, then run automated browser tests using [Selenium](https://github.com/SeleniumHQ/selenium).
+You can use Terminus and Jenkins to script much of your development work.
+For example, a post-commit hook can trigger Jenkins to create a Multidev environment with the latest code on your master branch and the content from Live.
+This process can even run automated browser tests using [Selenium](https://github.com/SeleniumHQ/selenium).

-In this guide, we'll configure your existing Jenkins server to automatically test and deploy Drupal 8 to a Multidev environment on Pantheon following a code push to your GitHub repository.
-Jenkins will run tests against both the pull request and Pantheon's master branch and display the results.

-While this guide demonstrates Continuous Integration for Drupal 8 sites, the same workflow can be applied to WordPress with a few modifications:
+The sections below show you how to configure your existing Jenkins server to automatically test and deploy Drupal 8 to a Multidev environment on Pantheon following a code push to your GitHub repository.
+Jenkins runs tests against both the pull request and Pantheon's master branch and displays the results.
+The same workflow can be applied to WordPress with a few modifications:

 <Accordion id="wordpress-mods" title="WordPress Modifications" icon="wrench">

 WordPress users can make use of this guide with a few modifications:

 - Install [WP-CLI](https://wp-cli.org/) on the Jenkins instance instead of Drush.
-- Create the local copy of the new site from [https://github.com/pantheon-systems/example-wordpress-composer](https://github.com/pantheon-systems/example-wordpress-composer).
+- Create a local copy of the new site from [https://github.com/pantheon-systems/example-wordpress-composer](https://github.com/pantheon-systems/example-wordpress-composer).
 - Specify WordPress when creating the Pantheon site: `terminus site:create $SITE "My Site" "WordPress"`
 - Use WP-CLI commands for any build steps.